rosneru/Superlists-2/README.md

     This program is subject to the terms of the Mozilla Public License 2.0.
     You can obtain a copy of the license at https://mozilla.org/MPL/2.0/.

-#### Install Fabric (chapter 11)

-Fabric meanwhile has changed and not uses contrib etc. To use the code of the book install a version < 2.0 of Fabric

-    pip install fabric<2.0

-**NOTE to myself:** See the local file

-    (WDB) (Python) (Django) - Notes to ebook Test driven development (Percival).md

-for informations how to use the `fabric` command when server uses *ssh public key* authentication and a non-standard SSH port.